mematron/Arminta/README.md

 ---

+### Continuity Advisor

+The **Continuity Advisor** is a read-only subsystem that watches for hardware stress patterns indicating the agent should be migrated to a new machine.
+It cannot act on its findings.
+It can only name them clearly.

+The advisor evaluates every 500 steps and emits a `[CONTINUITY]` log entry when signals are present.
+It surfaces on the live dashboard with a three-level status indicator: **NOMINAL** (no sustained stress detected), **ADVISORY** (one or more signals present but not severe), or **MIGRATION WARRANTED** (high-confidence multi-signal stress).

+Four signals are monitored cross-session, all persisted in the state pickle so trends accumulate across restarts:

+- **Sustained thermal stress**: Rolling average of `temp_c` across sessions.
+Transient spikes do not trigger; a climbing long-term trend does.
+- **PSI I/O pressure**: Average `psi_io_some` (percentage of time tasks were stalled on disk I/O).
+Rising values indicate a storage layer under increasing strain.
+- **Save failures**: Count of entries in `arminta_crash.log`.
+Each represents a failed pickle write, a symptom of storage degradation.
+- **Error step rate**: Fraction of steps that logged errors in the most recent evaluation window.
+A climbing rate indicates systemic instability.

+The confidence score is a probability-union of individual signal scores.
+The advisor is intentionally conservative: it does not warrant migration from a single bad reading.
+It warrants it from a pattern.

+---

+### Meta-Cognitive Controller (CMC)

+The **Meta-Cognitive Controller** is a Q-learning agent that sits above ARMINTA's main loop and selects which cognitive mode to enter given the current system state.
+Rather than hard-coding mode transitions, it learns which modes produce the best downstream reward across different states and updates its Q-table from every step's outcome.

+The CMC maintains Q-values for all five modes (`OBSERVE`, `INVESTIGATE`, `OPTIMIZE`, `DREAM`, `SELF_ASSESS`) and selects among them using an epsilon-greedy policy.
+Exploration rate (epsilon) decays as confidence grows.
+The learning rate and discount factor are themselves subject to evolution by the GeneticOptimizer during DREAM cycles, so the CMC's own update dynamics improve over time.

+The live dashboard exposes the CMC's current Q-value table, highlighting the mode with the highest Q-value given the present system state, along with the current values of epsilon, learning rate, and discount factor.

+---

 ### Action Set

 ARMINTA's intervention vocabulary is the complete set of things she can actually do to the machine.
 Every action is a discrete, bounded operation with a defined safety profile.
 The causal graph learns which of these produce real effects; the rest of the architecture decides when to use them.

 **Hardware & Power**
-- `set_ac_max_perf` — One-shot AC power performance burst: fires CPU performance governor, CPU turbo, and GPU max performance together.
+- `set_ac_max_perf` -- One-shot AC power performance burst: fires CPU performance governor, CPU turbo, and GPU max performance together.
 Only called when AC power is confirmed and the governor is not already pinned.
-- `set_cpu_performance` — Writes the performance governor to all CPU cores individually.
+- `set_cpu_performance` -- Writes the performance governor to all CPU cores individually.
 Pins every core at maximum clock frequency, eliminating ramp-up latency during burst workloads.
-- `enable_turbo` — Enables CPU turbo/boost.
+- `enable_turbo` -- Enables CPU turbo/boost.
 Intel via `/sys/devices/system/cpu/intel_pstate/no_turbo`, AMD via `/sys/devices/system/cpu/cpufreq/boost`.
 Reads current state first; no-ops cleanly if turbo is already on.
-- `set_gpu_performance` — Pins GPU to maximum performance level.
+- `set_gpu_performance` -- Pins GPU to maximum performance level.
 AMD via amdgpu sysfs (`power_dpm_force_performance_level -> high`), NVIDIA via `nvidia-smi` persistence mode and clock locking.
 Safe to call repeatedly.
-- `relax_governor` — Restores the CPU governor to the saved pre-intervention value after sustained idle.
+- `relax_governor` -- Restores the CPU governor to the saved pre-intervention value after sustained idle.
 Returns the machine to its natural power profile without human input.

 **Process Management**
-- `kill_extension_renderers` — SIGTERM sweep across all browser extension renderer processes identified by architectural flags (`--extension-process`).
+- `kill_extension_renderers` -- SIGTERM sweep across all browser extension renderer processes identified by architectural flags (`--extension-process`).
 Sweeps the entire population in one pass.
 These processes auto-restart silently; the user sees nothing.
-- `kill_top_proc` — SIGTERM the single highest-CPU offending process.
+- `kill_top_proc` -- SIGTERM the single highest-CPU offending process.
 Applies the browser taxonomy: extension renderers first, then tab renderers, never the main browser process.
 Falls back to the top non-browser process if no browser offender is present.
-- `renice_top_proc` — Reduces scheduling priority of the current top CPU process via `renice`.
+- `renice_top_proc` -- Reduces scheduling priority of the current top CPU process via `renice`.
 Less aggressive than killing; returns CPU headroom without terminating the process.
 Effects manifest over seconds; uses the tiered approval threshold and delayed causal observation.
-- `ionice_top_proc` — Adjusts I/O scheduling class of the top process, reducing its I/O priority without affecting CPU scheduling.
+- `ionice_top_proc` -- Adjusts I/O scheduling class of the top process, reducing its I/O priority without affecting CPU scheduling.
 Useful when disk contention rather than CPU is the bottleneck.
-- `renice_ksoftirqd` — Boosts all `ksoftirqd/N` kernel threads to scheduling priority -5 during an IRQ storm.
+- `renice_ksoftirqd` -- Boosts all `ksoftirqd/N` kernel threads to scheduling priority -5 during an IRQ storm.
 Lets the softirq handler drain its queue faster.
 Safe and reversible; resets on reboot.
 Never exceeds -5 to avoid starving user processes.

 **Memory**
-- `compact_memory` — Triggers kernel page compaction via `/proc/sys/vm/compact_memory`, reducing memory fragmentation without evicting data.
+- `compact_memory` -- Triggers kernel page compaction via `/proc/sys/vm/compact_memory`, reducing memory fragmentation without evicting data.
 Safe on ZRAM systems (unlike `drop_caches`).
 Effects manifest over seconds.
 Currently holds 20 causal graph edges with a mean CPU delta of -0.49 across observations.
-- `drop_slab` — Instructs the kernel to reclaim slab cache memory (dentry and inode caches).
+- `drop_slab` -- Instructs the kernel to reclaim slab cache memory (dentry and inode caches).
 Complementary to `drop_caches`; targets kernel object caches rather than page cache.
-- `drop_caches` — Instructs the kernel to release page, inode, and dentry caches (`/proc/sys/vm/drop_caches -> 3`).
+- `drop_caches` -- Instructs the kernel to release page, inode, and dentry caches (`/proc/sys/vm/drop_caches -> 3`).
 PSI-gated: suppressed entirely if memory stall pressure exceeds threshold.
 Also suppressed on ZRAM/ZSWAP systems where the operation burns CPU for no gain.
-- `sync` — Flushes dirty kernel write buffers to disk.
+- `sync` -- Flushes dirty kernel write buffers to disk.
 Always safe, always available.
 Used before cache operations or as a lightweight I/O intervention.
-- `swapoff_swapon` — Cycles swap off and back on, forcing the kernel to flush swap-resident pages back to RAM where possible.
+- `swapoff_swapon` -- Cycles swap off and back on, forcing the kernel to flush swap-resident pages back to RAM where possible.
 Can reduce swap fragmentation.
 Used only when swap utilization and available RAM headroom make it safe.

 **Network**
-- `disable_wifi_powersave` — Disables WiFi power save mode on the active interface via `iwconfig` or `iw`.
+- `disable_wifi_powersave` -- Disables WiFi power save mode on the active interface via `iwconfig` or `iw`.
 Power save causes 50-200ms latency spikes during streaming and VoIP.
 Effect persists until reboot.
-- `txqueuelen_boost` — Increases the transmit queue length on the active network interface.
+- `txqueuelen_boost` -- Increases the transmit queue length on the active network interface.
 Under high-throughput conditions this reduces packet drop rate at the cost of slightly higher latency.
 Effects manifest over seconds.
-- `flush_dns` — Flushes the system DNS resolver cache via `systemd-resolve` or `resolvectl`.
+- `flush_dns` -- Flushes the system DNS resolver cache via `systemd-resolve` or `resolvectl`.
 Clears stale entries that can cause connection delays.

 **Diagnostics (read-only)**
-- `log_top_proc` — Captures and logs the current highest-CPU process.
+- `log_top_proc` -- Captures and logs the current highest-CPU process.
 Read-only; feeds the causal graph with process identity context without intervention.
-- `log_top_net_proc` — Identifies the non-browser process with the most active network connections.
+- `log_top_net_proc` -- Identifies the non-browser process with the most active network connections.
 Flags P2P patterns explicitly.
-- `log_iface_health` — Reports active network interface error rate, drop rate, WiFi signal strength, band, and link speed.
+- `log_iface_health` -- Reports active network interface error rate, drop rate, WiFi signal strength, band, and link speed.
 Read-only; builds situational awareness before a network intervention.
-- `log_ss_stats` — Captures socket statistics via `ss -s`.
+- `log_ss_stats` -- Captures socket statistics via `ss -s`.
 Read-only; builds network topology awareness and feeds causal edges for network-related metrics.
-- `net_probe` — Fires a single real connectivity probe each call, round-robining across three targets resolved dynamically from the actual system network configuration.
+- `net_probe` -- Fires a single real connectivity probe each call, round-robining across three targets resolved dynamically from the actual system network configuration.
 Targets are re-read on every call so they stay current if the network changes.
 Gateway: the default route's first-hop IP from `ip route show default`, probed via HTTP.
 DNS: the first nameserver from `/etc/resolv.conf` -- known public resolvers (Cloudflare, Google, Quad9) are probed via their DNS-over-HTTPS endpoints; local and unknown resolvers (router DNS, Pi-hole, corporate nameserver) are probed via a TCP socket connect to port 53, which is always open on a functioning DNS server and avoids the connection refused errors that HTTP would produce.
 Portal: Firefox's captive portal URL, confirming basic internet reachability independent of DNS.
 Results are stored in a rolling probe history; three consecutive failures across any targets trigger a DEGRADED warning in the log.
 Uses the tiered approval threshold and delayed causal observation, as network effects manifest over seconds.

 ---